fireundubh/playwithfire/fallout4/buffout-faqs.md

 ## nvwgf2umx.dll

 The `nvwgf2umx.dll` assembly belongs to the NVIDIA driver package.
-Most likely, you recently updated your video drivers.

-The `445` drivers appear to be the source of crashes in many games.
+Most likely, you recently updated your video drivers, and unfortunately, the `445` driver series appears to cause crashes in many games.

 These crashes usually have a probable call stack where `nvwgf2umx.dll` occupies the most recent 20 frames.
 For example: